 There are many reasons why so few people actually get support and more importantly, get the right kind of support.

-Often because we do not know any better, but often also because we are afraid of what other might think of us if we shared how we really feel.
+Often because we do not know any better, but often also because we are afraid of what others might think of us if we shared how we really feel.

-It seems quite a demanding thing to meet a professional and structure and convey your thoughts in a manner which condenses the issue at hand and leads to a smooth solution.
+It seems quite a demanding thing to meet a professional and structure and convey your thoughts in a manner that condenses the issue at hand and leads to a smooth solution.
 It feels like a fuzzy thing and it is hard to talk to a stranger about it.
-Also, we might not know exactly what a professional can do about it, so it maybe conveys initial scepticism.
-So, awareness, peer support and describing how the process works, who does what (like we have done here) may help to overcome this.
+Also, we might not know exactly what a professional can do about it, so it may be conveyed initial skepticism.
+So, awareness, peer support, and describing how the process works, and who does what (like we have done here) may help to overcome this.

-Because mental health symptoms may manifest different conditions and there’s no clear cut to distinct these, the actual understanding of the underlying problem may come after few sessions only.
-Medical advances in these area have been slower than the ones in physical illnesses, as symptoms and cures have taken many different forms depending on the patient.
+Because mental health symptoms may manifest different conditions and there’s no clear cut to distinguish these, the actual understanding of the underlying problem may come after a few sessions only.
+Medical advances in these areas have been slower than the ones in physical illnesses, as symptoms and cures have taken many different forms depending on the patient.

-Mental health issue is sadly still very often associated with old cliches and stereotypes ideas associating it with weakness, lack of self control or even madness and insanity.
+The mental health issue is sadly still very often associated with old cliches and stereotypical ideas associating it with weakness, lack of self-control, or even madness and insanity.
 There is still shame in admitting mental problems that give an image of fragility.
-A kind of vulnerability that is still seen negatively in our modern Society promoting resilience, growth and productivity at (almost) all cost as the pinnacle of success, leaving no space for self doubt and anxiety.
+A kind of vulnerability still seen negatively in our modern Society promoting resilience, growth, and productivity at (almost) all costs as the pinnacle of success, leaving no space for self-doubt and anxiety.
 Again, awareness raising is something that can have a very positive impact and encourage people to undertake this very needed path.

-Last but absolutely not least, sadly access to mental health professional such as psychologist and psychiatrist can be expensive and are not always covered by basic insurance.
+Last but absolutely not least, sadly access to mental health professionals such as psychologists and psychiatrists can be expensive and are not always covered by basic insurance.

-People willing to seek support might be discouraged by the budget sometimes needed, and feel even more guilty to add a “unnecessary cost” to the household.
+People willing to seek support might be discouraged by the budget sometimes needed, and feel even more guilty to add an “unnecessary cost” to the household.